Electronic and cash payments

 As of 30 March 2019, all EU law will cease to apply to the UK, unless a ratified withdrawal agreement establishes another date, or the European Council and the UK decide unanimously to extend the two-year negotiation period.
 For more information about the legal repercussions for businesses:

 EU rules on payments in euro mean that you and your customers can make and receive electronic transactions easily.
-The rules, which apply to cross-border payment in euros and Swedish Krona within the EU, mean that banks can't charge you or your customers more than it would for an equivalent national transaction.
+The rules, which apply to cross-border payment in euros within the EU, mean that banks can't charge you or your customers more than it would for an equivalent national transaction.
 Even banks based in EU countries outside the euro area must apply this rule.

 Card surcharges are not allowed